Is Sauna a Good Hangover Cure?

 The Impact of Alcohol on the Body

-In addition to dehydration, alcohol can also cause inflammation in the body.
+- Alcohol makes your body inflamed, which adds to hangover pain: In addition to dehydration, alcohol can also cause inflammation in the body.
 It stimulates the release of inflammatory molecules, which can contribute to headaches and other hangover symptoms.
-Moreover, alcohol affects the gastrointestinal tract, leading to stomach irritation and nausea.

-Alcohol’s effects on the immune system can also play a role in the severity of hangovers.
+- Too much alcohol weakens your immune system: Alcohol’s effects on the immune system can also play a role in the severity of hangovers.
 Excessive alcohol consumption can suppress the immune response, making the body more susceptible to infections and prolonging the recovery process after a night of drinking.
-This weakened immune system response can leave individuals feeling run down and fatigued, compounding the effects of a hangover.

 The Therapeutic Effects of Sauna